cegolf/ruby_presentation_project/README.md

 3) Run `yarn add bootstrap-icons`
 4) Run `rails db:setup`
 5) Run `rails server`
 6) go to localhost:3000 on Firefox(if successful should see a simple login page)

+To login as an admin, enter these details:

+Email: admin@osu.edu <br/>
+Password: admin2021

+To log in as a student, enter these details:

+Email: user@osu.edu<br/>
+Password: user